algorithmicprogrammer/texas-gerrymandering-hb4/README.md

       <ul>
         <li>
           The Texas voting district geospatial data for the 2024 elections will be joined with the voting district election results.
-The voting district geospatial data will then be overlayed with the new district map's geospatial data to map partisanship in each congressional district
+The voting district geospatial data will then be overlayed with the new district map's geospatial data to map partisanship in each congressional district.
         </li>
       </ul>
   </li>